-Exhibit 6 compares housing growth to targets for each jurisdiction.
+Exhibit 13 compares housing growth to targets for each jurisdiction.
 The column with colored cells (% of 2035 Target Pace) measures the progress of each city and urban unincorporated King County compared to the pace needed to achieve their 2035 target.
 A value of 100% indicates the jurisdiction was growing at exactly the right rate to meet their 2035 target, while lower values indicate the jurisdiction was growing at a slower rate than implied in the growth target.
 For jurisdictions growing slower than the target pace, the color of the cell indicates how close the pace of growth is to target.
 Jurisdictions very close to the target pace are shown in green, while those further from the pace are in yellow, orange, or red.
-The number of jurisdictions that grew significantly slower than the target pace are relatively few.
-Cities that have significantly over paced their target rate were generally affected by having very small residential targets.
-Note that data for cities that straddle two counties include only the King County portion.
+Relatively few jurisdictions grew significantly slower than the target pace.
+Most cities that grew significantly faster than their target rate had relatively low residential targets.

-Exhibit 6.
+Exhibit 13.
 Residential Growth Compared to Targets, 2006-2018